Australasia/Brisbane October 26-28 October, 2017

-The Marcé Society - Australasian Branch
+The Marcé Society - Australasian Chapter

 The Marcé Society takes its name from Louis Victor Marcé who published the first substantial treatise on mental illness in pregnancy and the puerperium in 1858.

 The Society was formed in the UK in 1980 and has a growing international membership.
-The formation of the Australasian Branch of the Marcé in 1995 was a reflection of the growing commitment and enthusiasm within Australasia towards these issues.
+The formation of the Australasian Chapter of the Marcé in 1995 was a reflection of the growing commitment and enthusiasm within Australasia towards these issues.

 The Marcé Society is multi-disciplinary and provides a forum for exchange of information and ideas between professionals concerned with the welfare of women and their families around the time of childbirth.